Skip to content Skip to footer navigation

 'Gamifying' the shopping experience

-Dr Shasha Wang from Queensland University of Technology's business school says Temu's popularity can be partly explained by the unique experience it delivers to users.
+Dr Shasha Wang from Queensland University of Technology's business school says another reason for Temu's popularity is the unique experience it delivers to users.

 "They make it fun," she says.
 "They gamify the process of sales promotions and also the whole shopping experience."

-For example, Temu's smartphone app comes armed with spinning wheels and mystery purple envelopes that appear periodically, giving users the chance to win coupons and discounts to be used on further purchases.
+For example, Temu's smartphone app comes armed with spinning wheels and mystery envelopes that appear periodically, giving users the chance to win coupons, discounts and cashback deals to use on the platform.

-Winning a coupon in Temu's wheel game is often guaranteed, but there's a big catch: you usually have to spend an extra amount out of your own pocket before you can unlock your prize.
+Winning in these games is often guaranteed, but there's a big catch: you usually have to spend a minimum amount out of your own pocket or promote Temu to your friends on social media before you can unlock a prize.

 temu_neck_fan

 Novelty products such as this neck fan help the company attract customers.
-Image credit: Temu.
+Image: Temu.

-Temu's array of quirky products, like the wearable neck fan that we bought for this article, also help it attract customers.
+Temu's array of quirky novelty products also helps it attract customers.

 "The Australian market doesn't have that many fun products," says Wang.